diegojojoayandun/holbertonschool-higher_level_programming/0x14-javascript-web_scraping/README.md

 * File:  ` 5-request_store.js `
  Self-paced manual review  Panel footer - Controls
 ### 6. How many completed?
-mandatory         Progress vs Score  Task Body Write a script that computes the number of tasks completed by user id.
+Task Body Write a script that computes the number of tasks completed by user id.
 * The first argument is the API URL:  ` https://jsonplaceholder.typicode.com/todos `
 * Only print users with completed task
 * You must use the module  ` request `